Thynix/pyProbe/index.md

 * Unrecognized Type: a remote node did not recognize the requested probe type.
 * Cannot Forward: a remote node understood the request but failed to forward it to another node.

-The dips at midnight are probably an artifact of database locking problems causing results to not be stored during the longer analysis just before inserting an update.

-Link length and peer count are from the past 7 days of results.
+Link length, peer count, and uptime are from the past 7 days of results.
 All peer counts above 50 count towards 50.
+Reported uptime can exceed 100% due to the added random noise.

 ## Changelog